+390 p., E-Audio available

-A thousand splendid suns by Khaled Hosseini (372 pages)
+A thousand splendid suns by Khaled Hosseini 372 p.
 The book, which spans a period of over 40 years, from the 1960s to 2003, focuses on the tumultuous lives and relationship of Mariam and Laila, two Afghan women.
 Mariam, an illegitimate child, suffers from the stigma surrounding her birth and the abuse she faces throughout her marriage.
 Laila, born a generation later, is comparatively privileged during her youth until their lives intersect and she is also forced to accept a marriage proposal from Rasheed, Mariam's husband.

-Oranges & sunshine by Margaret Humphries (383 pages, DVD available)

-In 1986 Margaret Humphreys, a social worker from Nottingham, investigated a woman's claim that, aged four, she had been put on a boat to Australia by the British government.
+Oranges & sunshine by Margaret Humphries 383 p., In 1986 Margaret Humphreys, a social worker from Nottingham, DVD investigated a woman's claim that, aged four, she had been put on available a boat to Australia by the British government.
 At first incredulous, Margaret discovered that this was just the tip of an enormous iceberg.
 Up to 150,000 children had been deported from Britain and shipped off to a 'new life' in distant parts of the Empire, right up until 1970.
 Many were told that their parents were dead, and their parents were told that their children had been adopted.
 In fact, for many children it was to be a life of horrendous physical and sexual abuse far away from everything they knew.
 Margaret and her team helped reunite thousands of families before it was too late, brought authorities to account, and worldwide attention to an outrageous miscarriage of justice.

-This is how by M J Hyland (377 pages)
+This is how by M J Hyland 377 p.
 This Is How, is a psychologically probing and deeply moving account of a man at odds with the world.
 Patrick Oxtoby is a perpetual outsider longing to find his niche.
-When his fiancé breaks off their engagement, Patrick leaves home and moves to a remote seaside village.
+When his fiancé breaks THIS off their engagement, Patrick leaves home and moves to a remote HOW seaside village.
 Despite his hopes for a new and better life, Patrick struggles to fit in or make the right impression.
 He can't shake the feeling that his new friends are conspiring against him, further fracturing his already fragile personality and prompting him to take a course of action that permanently alters the course of his life.
-This Is How is a mesmerizing and meticulously drawn portrait of a man whose unease in the world as it is leads to his tragic undoing.
-With breathtaking wisdom and astute insight into the human mind, Hyland's latest is a masterpiece that arouses horror and sympathy in equal measure.

-An American in Oz by Sara James (310 pages)

-No one thought Sara James, a 30 Rock habitue and Manhattanite through and through, would move to Australia after a long and successful fast-track career reporting from around the globe.
+An American in Oz by Sara James 310 p.
+AN AMERICAN No one thought Sara James, a 30 Rock habitue and Manhattanite through and through, would move to Australia after a long and successful fast-track career reporting from around the globe.
 But move she did, when her Australian husband Andrew wanted to come home, in a journey that sees her morph from a big-city anchor and correspondent to a small-town mum living an Australian country life.
 It is an odyssey filled with drama and adventure, both personal and professional, intentional and accidental.
 We see Australia through New York eyes, and follow Sara's adventures as she faces head on the challenges of everyday life in a new country with two children, one of whom has special needs.

-Paint your wife by Lloyd Jones (306 pages)

-Once, long ago when the men were away at the war, Alma began painting portraits of the women of the town in lieu of payment for catching all the rats.
-His special favorite was Alice, who returned his attentions.
-Her husband George came home from the war and set out to prove his love and reclaim his wife by shifting a hill with a wheelbarrow to improve the view.
-Now, decades later, Alma's 'in lieu of' payment is revived so that an abandoned mother living in a depressed town can make her way.
-For the other townspeople looking to escape various corners of despair, drawing classes provide the answer.
-For when you draw, the only thing that matters is what lies before you.

-Leap by Myfanwy Jones (336 pages)